kangabru/kangabru.github.io/_posts/2018-01-01-spanish-flash-cards.md

 ### ![Heroku](/icons/heroku.png) Heroku
 - A [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service) used to host the `Django` server and `Postgres` DB.
 - Makes deployment is super easy.
-Simply push to a `GIT` repo and `Heroku` handles the rest.
+Simply push to a `Git` repo and `Heroku` handles the rest.
 - The app was built for me and is hosted privately.
 Their free and dev tiered products are perfect for this use case.

 ### ![JS](/icons/javascript.png) Front End